w3c/wai-tutorials/source/aria-concepts/5-purpose.html.erb.md

 ---
-title: "Purpose: What ARIA Does"
+title: What ARIA Does and Does Not Do for a Custom Component
 nav_title: Purpose
 order: 5
 status: editors-draft